hasura/react-check-auth/README.md

 This component uses React 16's new context API.
 This component is just ~100LOC, it's ideal to use as boilerplate/reference of using the new context API too to pass information from a component to arbitrarily deep child components.

+# Motivation

+In a typical app UI, once the user logs in, different components in the application will display different infomration depending on whether the user is logged in or not.
+For example, a "welcome user" label or a "login button" on a Header.

+More commonly, routing or certain app components need to be protected.
+For example, `/home` should redirect to `/login` if the user is not logged in and `/login` should redirect to `/home` if the user is logged in.

+## Before `check-auth`

+The *irritating* work required to implement this is that:
+1. On load, your app must make a request to some kind of a verifyUser or a fetchUser endpoint to check if the existing persisted token/cookie is available and valid
+2. You need to store that information in app state and pass it as a prop all through your component tree just so that that child components can access it
+3. Or you can use something like `redux` to store the state and `connect()` any component that needs this information

+## After `check-auth`

+1. You specify the `authUrl` endpoint as a prop to a wrapper component called `<AuthProvider`.
+2. You access logged-in information using a child component called `<AuthConsumer>` that you can use anywhere in the app

+You don't need to make an API request, or pass props around, or manage state/reducers/connections in your app.

 # Examples

 ## Example 0: Setup for web (if signin/login had set a cookie)